envoyproxy/gateway/docs/latest/api/config_types.md

 _Underlying type:_ `string`

 LogComponent defines a component that supports a configured logging level.
+This type is not implemented until https://github.com/envoyproxy/gateway/issues/280 is fixed.

 _Appears in:_
 - [ProxyLogging](#proxylogging)